 Can you put a VPN on a Sky or Virgin Media Router is an age-old question that we’re going to answer in this guide.

-As routers for both services are basically supplied by Sky or Virgin themselves they don’t allow for a lot of customisation and apart from getting you connected to the internet and a bit of adult or time filtering there is very little you can do in the way of additional features.
+As Sky or Virgin supplies your router they don’t allow for a lot of customisation apart from getting you connected to the internet.
+Aside from a bit of adult content or time filtering there is very little you can do in the way of additional features.

 There are however solutions that will allow you to use a VPN on either a Sky or Virgin Media internet service.
 Below we explore the best.

 One of the benefits of using a VPN on a router is the fact you can connect an unlimited number of devices.